 It was the marketing efforts on the publisher's part, in my opinion, that obscured this very significant statement within the authors' story.
-And once the publisher's PR department got one of the authors (Raymond Dobard) invited onto The Oprah Show during Black History Month (where the book received a strong plug from Oprah), book sales soared and a myth that was struggling to be born took off big time.
+And once the publisher's PR department got one of the authors (Raymond Dobard) invited onto The Oprah Show during Black History Month, the book received a strong plug from Oprah.
+Book sales soared and a myth that was struggling to be born took off big time.

-However, the 1998 project presented some great UGRR history in this Ohio project where the Underground Railroad had a strong presence and left much recorded history behind.
+However, the Oberlin, Ohio project presented some great UGRR history for the Underground Railroad had a strong presence in Ohio and left much recorded history behind.
 But there is NO mention of the UGRR secret quilt code in the Ohio project.